Southern Miss tips off season at home against Northern Illinois - WTOP News

 Hattiesburg, Mississippi; Monday, 7 p.m.
 EST

-BOTTOM LINE: Southern Miss starts the season at home against Northern Illinois.
+BOTTOM LINE: Southern Miss begins the season at home against Northern Illinois.

 Southern Miss finished 10-21 overall last season while going 8-6 at home.
-The Golden Eagles shot 40.8% from the field and 34.5% from 3-point range last season.
+The Golden Eagles averaged 13.3 points off of turnovers, 8.7 second-chance points and 0.6 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.